revbayes/revbayes.github.io/home/compile_windows.md

     Then find the library from the error message in `/usr/x86_64-w64-mingw32/sys-root/mingw/bin/` and copy it to the directory you put the exectuable in.
 Repeat this until you stop getting error messages.

-    At the time this was written (RevBayes v1.0.11), this consisted of:
+    At the time this was written (RevBayes v1.1.0), this consisted of:

     * iconv.dll
     * libatk-1.0-0.dll
+    * libboost_filesystem-mt.dll
+    * libboost_program_options-mt.dll
+    * libboost_system-mt.dll
     * libbz2-1.dll
     * libcairo-2.dll
     * libexpat-1.dll